vsg-dev/vsgTutorial/1_SettingTheScene/VulkanSceneGraphLibrary.md

 * [utils](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/utils) - collection of utilities such intersections through to shader composition and compilation.
 * [threading](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/threading) - threading classes and helper functions

-The sections of the vsgTutorial are grouped in this way so as you work through you'll be introduced to [Foundational](../foundations.md), [Scene Graph](../scenegraph.md) and [Application](../application.md) areas in turn.
+The sections of the vsgTutorial are grouped in this way so that as you work through you'll be introduced to [Foundational](../foundations.md), [Scene Graph](../scenegraph.md) and [Application](../application.md) areas in turn.

 ## Naming conventions